Skip To Main Content

 Time Frame: Year Fees: $30

-Students will engage in the introductory skills utlized in working with various wood construction omaterials.
-They will learn to use basic measuring tools, hand tools and machines, common to the wood industry, to construct basic projects.
+Students will engage in the introductory skills utilized in working with various wood construction materials.
+They will learn to use basic measuring tools, hand tools, and machines common to the wood industry, to construct basic projects.
 Additionally, students will examine various wood construction materials and their properties.
 Throughout the course, students will learn components of site and personal safety.

 DRONES IN CONSTRUCTION